tituschewxj/tituschewxj/README.md

 I am passionate about crafting high-quality code and solving real-world problems.
 My contributions include a range of projects available on GitHub and [GitLab](https://gitlab.com/tituschewxj).
 I also take pride in using my skills for the greater good, as reflected in my work with [Computing for Voluntary Welfare Organizations](https://www.comp.nus.edu.sg/~vwo/), where I contribute to supporting the community.

-In addition to my technical focus, I also explore game development in my free time, where I share my creations on [itch.io](https://utdcus.itch.io/).
+In addition to my technical focus, I also explore game development, where I share my creations on [itch.io](https://utdcus.itch.io/).
 Game design allows me to combine creativity with technical skills, building experiences that delight and inspire.

 ### :brain: Problem-Solving